 David Thorburn tells us “there is no calculus for the half-life of stories” in poems where “what is lost, what retrieved” can’t be and probably shouldn’t be added up.
 "If you marked a coin” and released it to “the oozy waters of finance,” Thorburn asks, "would you expect it to return, change from the candyman or grocer?"
 No, his book says, life doesn’t give back change for what we spend it on, just the mystery, the wonder, of transformation.
 These lyrical poems read like Ovid at eye level: Hecuba and Jackie Gleason; the laugh and grace of eroticism shared by a married couple; Don Quixote and an instruction sheet for the Papco flaring tool.
 The knots that bind in Thorburn's book are familial, historical, mythic: they embrace and are embraced by something very like a whispered love song.

-David Thorburn has been a teacher of literature for 55 years.
+David Thorburn has been a teacher of literature for fifty-five years, forty-four of them at MIT where he is Professor of Literature and Comparative Media and Director Emeritus of the MIT Communications Forum.
+Generations of MIT undergraduates have taken his lecture course, “The Film Experience,” which now reaches an international audience on MIT’s OpenCourseWare platform and on YouTube.
 He was born in Manhattan and grew up in an old farmhouse in Randolph, New Jersey before it became a suburb.
 He’s written a book on Joseph Conrad and many essays and reviews on literature and media.
 Knots is his first book of poetry.